WhatIsThisMovie — AI Movie Finder

-Still useful when you only remember tone, role, or situation
+It still works when you only recall tone, character role, or situation.

 I remember a mafia boss saying he would make someone an offer they cannot refuse.